BenjaminMD/EuropaCat2023/README.md

 # EuropaCat2023
 ## Conference Poster

-This repository hosts the PDF version of the poster presented at the [Conference Name](Conference_Website_Link).
+This repository hosts the PDF version of the poster presented at the [EuropaCat2023](https://www.europacat2023.cz).
 The poster provides an overview of the research conducted and the findings obtained.

 ### Poster Details

 - **Title:** Title of Your Poster
 - **Conference:** EuropaCat
 - **Date:** September 2023
-- **Authors:** Benjamin M. D. Fahl, Mirijam Zobel
+- **Authors:** Benjamin M. D. Fahl, Prof. Dr. Mirijam Zobel
 - **Affiliations:** Institute for Crystallography, RWTH Aachen

 ### Abstract